-In 2023, the Company and Sanan Optoelectronics jointly created SANAN, STMicroelectronics Co., Ltd. (SST JV) for high-volume 200mm SiC device manufacturing activities in China.
+In 2023, the Company and Sanan Optoelectronics jointly created SST JV for high-volume 200mm Silicon Carbide ("SiC") device manufacturing activities in China.
 The purpose of the joint venture is to support the rising demand for the Company's SiC devices for car electrification and industrial power and energy applications in China.
 With the creation and future operations of SST JV, the Company seeks to create a fully integrated vertical value chain aiming at serving the Chinese electrification market.
 Sanan Optoelectronics will build a separate 200mm SiC substrate manufacturing facility to fulfill SST JV's needs.
 SST JV will produce SiC devices exclusively for the Company, using the Company's proprietary SiC manufacturing process technology and know how and serving as a dedicated foundry to support the Company's demand for Chinese customers.

 The Company has identified SST JV as a VIE, primarily based on the disproportionality between its 49% equity interest rights and its economic interest and operating role in the joint venture.
 Indeed the significant activities of SST JV involve or are conducted on behalf of the Company as the sole customer of the joint venture.
 Moreover, through its key role in the successful process qualification and future manufacturing efficiency based on its SiC manufacturing process technology, the Company has the power to control the activities that most significantly impact SST JV's future economic performance.
-Additionally, based on the nature of the risks impacting SST JV's future economic performance, the Company will absorb the potential losses of SST JV or the right to receive benefits downstream the whole integrated SiC device value chain.
 Consequently, the Company has a controlling financing interest in SST JV and is the primary beneficiary of the VIE.
-As the primary beneficiary of SST JV, the Company fully consolidates the VIE, with the recognition of 51% noncontrolling interest in the consolidated statement of equity amounted to \$52 million as of March 30, 2024 and December 31, 2023.
+As the primary beneficiary of SST JV, the Company fully consolidates the VIE, with the recognition of 51% noncontrolling interest in the consolidated statement of equity amounting to \$52 million as of June 29, 2024 and December 31, 2023.